zry656565/jblog/_posts/2012-10-14-sol-a-sunny-little-virtual-machine.md

 - In the output, lines starting with "..." are comments and/or simplifications and not part of the actual output.

-- In assembly comments ("; ..."), `R(x)` means "Register x", `RK(x)` means "Register x if x is less than k else Constant (x-k)" where k is a special value, `K(x)` means "Constant x".
+- In assembly comments, `R(x)` means "Register x", `RK(x)` means "Register x if x is less than k else Constant (x-k)" where k is a special value, `K(x)` means "Constant x".

-- In assembly comments ("; ..."), `PC` signifies the "program counter" which is sort of a cursor to the instructions of a program.
+- In assembly comments, `PC` signifies the "program counter" which is sort of a cursor to the instructions of a program.
 It is incremented by one for each instruction executed.
 Some instructions will further modify this counter, like for instance the `JUMP` instruction.

 ### Example 1: while x > 0 yield ...